stevenjohnstone/stevenjohnstone.github.io/content/posts/go-fuzz-without-the-hyphen.md

-gofuzz (note the lack of hyphen) creates Go objects from random sources. go-fuzz does coverage guided mutation fuzzing with some [extra tricks](https://github.com/stevenjohnstone/toughfuzzer). gofuzz provides functionality to use go-fuzz to create objects from input from go-fuzz (are you keeping up with the hyphens?) e.g. from the gofuzz [README](https://github.com/google/gofuzz/blob/master/README.md)
+gofuzz (note the lack of hyphen) creates Go objects from random sources. go-fuzz does coverage guided mutation fuzzing with some [extra tricks](https://github.com/stevenjohnstone/toughfuzzer). gofuzz provides functionality to use go-fuzz as its source of "randomness" (are you keeping up with the hyphens?) e.g. from the gofuzz [README](https://github.com/google/gofuzz/blob/master/README.md)

 ```go
 // +build gofuzz